mochamadsatria/maku/readme.md

 ### Stack Overview

-We built it with [Remix.run](https://remix.run/).
-We choose this because currently Remix is fastest than [Next.js](https://nextjs.org/).
-That one consideration come along with many other consideration like SSR and Static support, is this project need SSG, and many others.
-As for backend we use serverless service: [Firebase](https://firebase.google.com/) as a main frame because we think we do not have to reinvent the wheel for this small project.
-For map service, we use [Mapbox](https://www.mapbox.com/), one and the major reason why we choose Mapbox is because we do not have any experiences with google cloud especially Maps API.
+We built this app with [Remix.run](https://remix.run/).
+We choose this because currently, Remix is faster than [Next.js](https://nextjs.org/).
+That one consideration comes along with many other considerations like SSR and Static support, is this project needs SSG?, and many others.
+As for the backend, we use serverless service: [Firebase](https://firebase.google.com/) as the main frame because we think we do not have to reinvent the wheel for this small project.
+And for the map service, we use [Mapbox](https://www.mapbox.com/) API

 ### Design

-Maku app is designed to be a PWA to take advantage of mobile and web development at the same time.
+Maku app is designed to be a PWA ***(Progressive Web Apps)*** to take advantage of mobile and web development at the same time.

 ### Development Process

-First we split development process into 4 small stages, in the first stage we define data structure and create the basic feature the app needed like Find a Restaurant, Find a Donation, Create Donation, and Finding Nearby Donation.
-Currently this is the hardest stage because we implement new things that do not have many community support and documentation, especially dealing with geolocation.
-The source we thanks the most will be from [This Article](http://www.movable-type.co.uk/scripts/latlong.html).
-Next we create the additional features like Login, Register, History, etc. In the third stage we focus on styling and improve app visual and some campaign about our goals.
-The last stage we integrating services and fixing many bugs that known on the manual A/B tests.
-Many bugs have known:
+**First**, we split the development process into 4 small stages, **in the first stage** we define data structure and create the basic feature the app needs like Find a Restaurant, Find a Donation, Create Donation, and Finding Nearby Donation.
+Currently, this is **the hardest stage** because we implement new things that don't have much community support and documentation, especially dealing with geolocation.
+The source we thanks the most will be [This Article](http://www.movable-type.co.uk/scripts/latlong.html).

+**Then we create additional** features such as Login, Register, History, etc. **In the third stage**, we focus on styling and improving our app visuals and some campaign about our goals. **In the last stage** we integrated services and fixed many bugs that were known on the manual A/B tests.

+## Challenges we ran into
-- Do not have clear error message
+- The app do not have clear error message ***(fixed)***
-- Wrong name convention in the data structure
+- Wrong name convention in the data structure ***(fixed)***
-- There is no redirect withing auth stage, so it's not clear for user when the state is change
+- There is no redirect withing auth stage, so it's not clear for user when the state is change ***(fixed)***
-- The cart not working properly
+- The cart cannot working properly ***(fixed)***
-- and many more minor bugs...

 After dealing with many bugs, finally the app working properly.
 But because some consideration, some of the features currently disabled and cannot be interact with.

-### A Word
+## Accomplishments that we're proud of

+## What we learned

-The code may be not clean and concise, but we put our upmost into this project, and this is it.
-This is what we can make with very short time.
-We hope this can be a starting point for us to growing further.
-Thankyou for the experiences, we are looking forward for the next hackathon.
+The code may be not clean and concise, but we put our utmost into this project, and this is it.
+This is what we can make in a very short time.
+We hope this can be a starting point for us to grow further.
+Thank you for the experiences, we are looking forward for the next hackathon.

 ## What's next for MAKU (Makanan Ku)